fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 learning, which algorithms to use or how to choose one model over another.

-In this post you will discover a 14-part crash course into applied machine learning using the Weka platform without a single mathematical equation or line of programming code.
+In this lab, you will discover a 14-part crash course into applied machine learning using the Weka platform without a single mathematical equation or line of programming code.